Ogham: Corpus

 Later inscriptions are known as "scholastic", and are post 6th century in date.
 The term 'scholastic' derives from the fact that the inscriptions are believed to have been inspired by the manuscript sources, instead of being continuations of the original monument tradition.
 Unlike orthodox ogham, some medieval inscriptions feature all five Forfeda.
 Scholastic inscriptions are written on stemlines cut into the face of the stone, instead of along its edge.
 Ogham was also occasionally used for notes in manuscripts down to the 16th century.
 A modern ogham inscription is found on a gravestone dating to 1802 in Ahenny, County Tipperary.

 In Scotland, a number of inscriptions using the ogham writing system are known, but their language is still the subject of debate.

 It has been argued by Richard Cox in The Language of Ogham Inscriptions in Scotland (1999) that the language of these is Old Norse, but others remain unconvinced by this analysis, and regard the stones as being Pictish in origin.
-However, due to the lack of knowledge about the Picts, the inscriptions remain undeciphered, their language possibly being non-Indo-European.
+However, due to the lack of knowledge about the Picts, the inscriptions remain undeciphered.
 The Pictish inscriptions are scholastic, and are believed to have been inspired by the manuscript tradition brought into Scotland by Gaelic settlers.

 A rare example of a Christianised (cross-inscribed) Ogham stone can be seen in St. Mary's Collegiate Church Gowran, County Kilkenny.